bcgov/FIT_opendatadownloader/README.md

 ### Dockerized gdal

-Scripts must be capable of running on BCGov GTS infrastructure, using gdal 3.7.0.
+GDAL 3.7.0 is the latest available in a BCGov GTS Python environment.
-A Dockerfile is provided to create a similar environment.
+A Dockerfile is provided to create a similar testing environment.

 To build: